 You might have noticed that all of the above funds have had a specifically U.S.-centric bent.
 That’s good—U.S. markets have long been among the most productive in the world, and if you believe in the American economy’s ability to keep growing, that should remain the case.

-But most experts would tell you that it’s worth having at least some international exposure.
-Vanguard International Dividend Appreciation Index Fund Admiral Shares (VIAAX) is one of the best Vanguard index funds for the job.
+But most experts would tell you that it’s worth having at least some international exposure for whenever the U.S. catches a cold.
+Every now and then, like in 2025, the world’s markets beat ours.
+And the Vanguard International Dividend Appreciation Index Fund Admiral Shares (VIAAX) is one of the best Vanguard index funds you can own when the rest of the globe perks up.

 Vanguard International Dividend Appreciation Index has a similar thrust to Vanguard Dividend Growth in that it’s interested in owning high-quality companies, which it does by identifying and holding companies with a history of increasing their dividends.
 VIAAX tracks the S&P Global Ex-U.S. Dividend Growers Index, which consists of international firms that have improved their payouts on an annual basis for at least seven consecutive years.
-Also, as an additional quality screen, the index excludes the 25% highest-yielding eligible companies from the index.
-Without getting too far into the weeds, high dividends can sometimes be the result of significant price drops and in some cases might not be sustainable.
+As an additional quality screen, the index excludes the 25% highest-yielding eligible companies; REITs are excluded, too.

-VIAAX is most heavily invested in developed European and Asian markets such as Japan, Switzerland, and the U.K., though it also has a high concentration in Canadian stocks, as well as some exposure to emerging markets such as India and Mexico.
-But many of its roughly 330 holdings will be plenty familiar to Americans—it’s loaded with blue-chip multinational firms like Swiss food giant Nestlé (NSRGY), Japanese tech titan Sony (SNE), and Danish pharmaceutical company Novo Nordisk (NVO).
-Also, as is common with developed-country funds, VIAAX’s roughly 2% yield is higher than comparable U.S. funds.
+VIAAX is most heavily invested in developed European and Asian markets such as Japan, Switzerland, and the U.K., though it also has a high concentration in Canadian stocks, as well as some exposure to emerging markets such as India and China.
+But many of its 330 holdings will be plenty familiar to Americans; it’s loaded with blue-chip multinational firms like Swiss food giant Nestlé (NSRGY), German software firm SAP (SAP), and Royal Bank of Canada (RY).

-You can get this Vanguard fund as an ETF, too: the Vanguard International Dividend Appreciation ETF (VIGI), which charges 0.15% annually.
+You can get this Vanguard fund as an ETF, too: the Vanguard International Dividend Appreciation ETF (VIGI, 0.10% expense ratio), which trades around $90 per share.

 Want to learn more about VIAAX?
 Check out the Vanguard provider site.